Characters: Rurouni Kenshin Rivals And Villains

 - Body Horror: Shikijo's completely covered in scars.
 And let's not talk about Hannya, who burned his lips, chopped off his ears, saw his nose and crushed his cheekbones in order to become a perfect spy.

 - Breath Weapon: Hyottoko has a large oil bag inside his belly, with the nozzle in his mouth.
 Add a pair of flintstone teeth and you have a fire-breathing apparatus.

-- Dark Is Not Evil: Ugly at best, monstrous at worst, you will nevertheless be hard-pressed to find warriors braver and friends more loyal then these five men.
+- Even Evil Has Loved Ones: Ugly at best, monstrous at worst, you will nevertheless be hard-pressed to find warriors braver and friends more loyal then these five men.

 - Epic Flail: Shikijo's main weapon, soon discarded in exchange for a one on one unarmed battle against Sanosuke.

 - Expy: Hannya is based on The Elephant Man.

 - Shikijo was modeled(in role, not appearance) after Sanosuke as a boisterous power fighter

 - Glass Cannon: Hannya.
 Strong and fast enough to deal some good damage to Kenshin, but still falls rather quickly once Kenshin sees through his trick.